codedit334/Awesome_Books_ES6/README.md

   - The use of linters helps to diagnose and fix technical issues, also linters can help teams achieve a more readable and consistent style, through the enforcement of its rules.

+-Why use modular programming ?

+  - Modular programming usually makes your code easier to read because it means separating it into functions that each only deal with one aspect of the overall functionality.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->

 ## 📝 License <a name="license"></a>

-This project is [MIT](https://github.com/codedit334/Modude2-Awsome-Books/blob/main/LICENSE) licensed.
+This project is [MIT](https://github.com/codedit334/Awesome_Books_ES6/blob/main/LICENSE) licensed.
 (Check the LICENSE file)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>